org-zick/andrewzick.com/README.md

 ## Infrastructure

-A bit of a mess.
-Currently runs in a [Caddy](https://github.com/caddyserver/caddy/) container on ECS.
+Currently runs via a [Caddy](https://github.com/caddyserver/caddy/) container on ECS.

 ## Todo
 - Write up a blog(?) or something other post about my experiences doing the container conversion?